-1. General

-1.1.
-PCC prioritizes quality products that are pleasing to taste, balanced in flavor, free of biological or production-related flaws, and show no evidence of manipulation or artifice in production.
+- 1. General - 1.1.
+PCC prioritizes quality products that are pleasing to taste, balanced in flavor, free of biological or production-related flaws, and show no evidence of manipulation or artifice in production. - 2.
+Production - 2.1.
+PCC gives priority to items that are responsibly farmed, in the following order of preference: - 2.1.1.
+Certified as organic, biodynamic, or Made with Organic grapes ("organically farmed").

-2. Production

-2.1.
-PCC gives priority to items that are responsibly farmed, in the following order of preference:

-- 2.1.1.
-Certified as organic, biodynamic, or Made with Organic grapes ("organically farmed"). - 2.1.2.
+- 2.1.2.
 Certified by a third party as sustainable (e.g., LIVE, HVE, Terra Vitis). - 2.1.3.
 Labeled as sustainable, employing practices of organic and biodynamic farming, but uncertified. - 2.2.
 PCC gives preference to estate-bottled or estate-grown wineries and producers, or producers with full transparency in the sourcing of their fruit or other agricultural ingredients. - 2.3.
-PCC gives preference to locally produced and sourced beer and hard cider.
+In addition to the farming priorities outlined above, PCC gives preference to locally produced and sourced beer and hard cider.